Towards True Board Diversity

 In the greater Adelaide area, 55.3% of people are aged over 35 years.
 3.2% of the population in the City of Adelaide reported needing help in their day-to-day lives due to disability.

-When considering education level, 46.3% of the greater Adelaide area holds no formal qualification, with 18.2% having attained a bachelor or higher degree.
+When considering education level, nearly half (46.3%) of the greater Adelaide area holds no formal qualification, and 18.2% have attained a bachelor or higher degree.

 I could keep going.
-As you can see, we are all made up of a wide range of non-gender characteristics.
+As you can see, we are all made up of a wide range of non-gendered characteristics.
 Why then are we focusing the diversity conversation on gender alone?

 Why should diversity matter?